ggiande/Codepath-Android-Studio-Mobile-Development/TechFellows-Flixster/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ### User Stories
 A user story is a way to capture requirements for an app from an end-user perspective.
-User stories are common parctice in app development and help to simplify the way requirements are specified.
+User stories are common practice in app development and help to simplify the way requirements are specified.

 ## Flix Part 2